Betaworks’ next startup camp is focused on audio – TechCrunch

 She acknowledged that this “always-in” behavior isn’t necessarily a good thing, since it can lead people to become increasingly oblivious to the world around them, but she said that’s been an ongoing worry since the first iPod (and maybe even before that).

-“I’m not sure we will singlehandedly break people of that addiction, but there’s so much more awareness around that, and maybe I could have this more thoughtful, context-aware, mobile appropriate experience,” she said.
+“I’m not sure we will single-handedly break people of that addiction, but there’s so much more awareness around that, and maybe I could have this more thoughtful, context-aware, mobile-appropriate experience,” she said.

 And that’s just one of the several audio-related categories that Betaworks said it’s looking at for Audiocamp.
 The others are: Social audio experiences, synthetic/generative audio and music, audio utilities, natural language tools for audio, content discovery and monetization, augmented reality for audio and voice-first applications for smart speakers.